The hotel where Ted Bundy murdered Lynette Culver

 Clarion Inn

-This Google Street View image was taken in July of 2019, when it was called the Clarion Inn.
-However, since then, it has been rebranded as Peak Extended Stay.
+This Google Street View image was taken in July 2019, when it was called the Clarion Inn.
+Since then, it has been rebranded as Peak Extended Stay.

-After checking in with a fake name, Bundy was given a room at the back of the hotel.
+After checking into the hotel using an alias, Bundy was given a room at the back.

-Bundy did not tell investigators how he managed to get Culver into his room.
+Bundy did not tell investigators how he managed to lure Culver into his room.
 It is likely that he concocted a credible story that made sense to the young girl.
-For example, he might have claimed that he needed to collect something or that someone she knew was waiting inside.
+For example, he may have claimed that he needed to collect something or that someone she knew was waiting inside.

-If she did sense that something was off, she may have felt hesitant to speak up and express any doubts.
+If she did sense that something was off, she may have felt hesitant to speak up.

 Route